hughest64/trivia-svelte5/README.md

 Add a `playwright/.auth` folder to the root of the project.
 This is used to store credentials during tests.

+You may need to run `npx playwright install` to get the latest browser packages before tests will run properly.

 `npm run test` will start a Django dev server on port 7000 using the test database and run all tests.

 Tests can also be run directly in vscode if the playwright extension is installed.
 Just open a test file and click the play button